The bee's knees

 [Text: Now dot I haf adopted Mr Skygack I suppose I haf to feed him.
 Vot does he eat?
 He likes bees' knees.
 Bees' knees?
 Yes, sure, he is very fond of them.
 Vell, I guess I got to catch some bees.
 Diss looks like a bee-hive.]

-There's no profound reason to relate bees and knees other than the jaunty-sounding rhyme.
+There's no profound reason to relate bees and knees other than the jaunty-sounding rhyme of 'bees' and 'knees'.
 In the 1920s it was fashionable to use nonsense terms to denote excellence - 'the snake's hips', 'the kipper's knickers', 'the cat's pyjamas/whiskers', 'the monkey's eyebrows' and so on.
 Of these, the bee's knees and the cat's whiskers are the only ones to have stood the test of time.
-More recently, we see the same thing - the 'dog's bollocks'.

 Kluck - dumb person.